marad/marad.github.io/_drafts/monads.md

 either `f` or `expr` throws an exception.
 The left hand side `Try(expr) flatMap f` never throws an exception and just returns `Failure(ex)`.
 The right hand side `f(expr)` will just throw the exception so the law does not hold thus `Try[T]` is not precisely a monad, but that is not a problem for us.
-We are not mathematicians.
+We are not mathematicians (no offense ment!).
 We just want things to work :)

 # So what does all this means for developers?